1. What is the GRACE Christmas Cottage?

 9. How can local businesses get involved?

 We encourage local businesses to host toy drives or we can supply them with bell ornaments that list gift needs.
 That way, their employees can select an ornament or two and simply purchase the items listed on them.
+For a list of toy ideas, click here.

 The GRACE Christmas Cottage is a wonderful program that is a reflection of this community's spirit of giving!
 If you would like more information about donations, volunteering or gift bells, please contact GRACE Seasonal Programs Manager Lori Stevens at firstname.lastname@example.org.